techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-4-notes.md

 ---

 **Run (5 min)**
-Press A: sometimes numbers appear, sometimes not.
+Press A: pupils see pairs of numbers appear.
 Press B: shows the result of multiplication.

-Highlight:
-- The threshold acts as a **filter**.
-- Only easy (small) questions are chosen.

 ---

-**Investigate (5 min)**
+**Investigate (10 min)**
-Guide discussion:
-- Where are the variables? (*they store the numbers and result*).
-- What does the threshold do? (*it sets a limit for what’s allowed*).
+Focus on two important pieces of logic:

+#### 1. `while true`
+- A **loop** that repeats forever.
+- Because “true” is *always true*, the loop keeps running again and again.
+- Each time round, it picks new random numbers.
+- That’s why it *looks like numbers always appear* — the loop is running super fast until it finds ones that fit the rule.

+#### 2. `break`
+- `break` means **“stop this loop right now.”**
+- Without `break`, the loop would keep flashing endless random numbers.
+- With `break`, as soon as good numbers are found (≤ threshold), the program **stops looping** and shows them.

+💡 **Analogy to use with children:**
+- Imagine you’re picking raffle tickets out of a bag.
-- Why use ≤ ? (*we only want small numbers to practice with*).
+- You only want tickets under 12.
+- If you pick one that’s too big → put it back, try again. (*This is the loop.*)
+- When you finally pick a good one → shout it out and stop. (*This is the break.*)

+Questions to ask pupils:
+- *“What would happen if we removed the break?”*
+- *“Why is the loop needed if we already pick random numbers?”*
+- *“Could the program ever run forever without finding a result?”* (No, because eventually random numbers will fall under 12.)

 ---

-**Modify (10 min)**
+**Modify (5–7 min)**
 Challenges:
-- Change the threshold (e.g. 6 for harder questions, 20 for easier).
+- Change the threshold (e.g. 6 for harder, 20 for easier).
-- Switch from multiplication to addition or subtraction.
+- Switch to addition or subtraction.
-- Make it always show the numbers, but only solve if ≤ threshold.
+- Remove `break` deliberately to see what happens.

 ---

 **Make (5 min)**
-Extension ideas:
+Extensions:
-- Add a score counter for correct answers.
+- Add a score counter.
-- Change icons or add a message for “Too big!” when numbers are > threshold.
+- Add a message for “too big!” if numbers exceed the threshold.
-- Use `pick random` with a different range.
+- Use `pick random` with a wider range (e.g. 1–200).

-**Learning outcome:** pupils see clearly that **variables hold values**, and **thresholds decide when to act**.

 ---